oneeve8/kobble-data/content/Tutorial2.md

 ***

+If you’ve watched some of our introductory videos, by now, you probably have lots of ideas about how you want to use Kobble.

+You might just want to do something as simple as keeping all your internet bookmarks organised.

+You may want to organise and manage other kinds of content, such as projects and to do lists.

+You may want to keep track of work related information; or personal information.

+If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.
+You could create reports or a slide show for a speech presentation.

+If you are a teacher, you could create a whole study unit on a particular topic with information that you want your students to read and learn.
+You could put your lecture notes on a slide presentation.

+Or, if you are the type of person who just likes to collect all kinds of information, you may even want to create your own knowledge base wiki.

 Another way to share your channels and tracks is to create your own *Follow Me* Markdown file.

 Just create a Markdown file with a list of all the channels that you want to share and include their links.